fernandacajueiro/cookmaster-project/README.md

 ## Install and run

-1. Open the terminal and create a directory in your preferred location with the `mkdir` command:
+1. Open the terminal and create a directory in your preferred location:
   ```
   mkdir fernandacajueiro-projects
   ```